pensoft/OpenBiodiv/ontology/rdf-guide.md

 OpenBiodiv expands to "Open Biodiversity Knowledge Management System" and has previously been refered to as OBKMS.

-This guide contains the OpenBiodiv ontology, different OpenBiodiv vocabularies, SPARQL code for querying as well rules for the OpenBiodiv database, and comments intended for humans.
+This guide contains:

+- the OpenBiodiv ontology
+- OpenBiodiv Taxonomic Status Vocabulary
+- OpenBiodiv RCC5 Vocabulary
+- OpenBiodiv SPARQL queries
+- comments and examples

 This guide is a
 [literate programming](https://en.wikipedia.org/wiki/Literate_programming)